Freshman Waitlist Frequently asked Questions

 - If I am admitted from the waitlist, will I still be eligible for financial aid?

-- As long as you submitted your Free Application for Federal Student Aid (FAFSA) or Dream Act Application, your financial aid eligibility will still apply.
-If you have not yet submitted one of these financial aid applications, please visit fafsa.ed.gov or dream.csac.ca.gov to complete an application right away, listing UC Davis (school code of 001313) as one of your schools.
+- As long as you submitted your Free Application for Federal Student Aid (FAFSA) or California Dream Act Application, your financial aid eligibility will still apply.
+If you have not yet submitted one of these financial aid applications, please visit fafsa.gov or dream.csac.ca.gov to complete an application right away, as some forms of financial aid may still be available.
+Be sure to list UC Davis (school code of 001313) as one of your schools.

 - If I am admitted from the waitlist, will I still be guaranteed student housing?